AliceO2Group/InfoLogger/doc/README.md

 Infologger RPM packages can be installed through yum repository.
 At the moment, everything is bundled in a single RPM named o2-InfoLogger-standalone, containing all components described above.
+To quickly test the infoLogger API, the installation of this RPM is enough, the InfoLogger library will use stdout as fallback if the central services are not available, so one can play with basic functionality without setting up the full infoLoggerD/infoLoggerServer/database chain.

-Here is an example installation of a fully standalone setup, on a single node (commands executed as root).
+Here is the complete procedure of an example installation for a full-feature standalone setup, on a single node (commands executed as root).

 * Install InfoLogger RPM:
    * from a local RPM file: `yum install -y ./o2-InfoLogger-standalone*.rpm`